 Use the ABCDE method for precise prioritization

-Another prioritization method here from Brian Tracy, this time a little more mathematical.
+The next method here from Brian Tracy is a little more mathematical.
 I love how it takes into account that different tasks can take the same priority level.
 Instead of randomly doing equal-priority tasks as they come along, the ABCDE method has two levels of priority.
-Here’s the steps to take to prioritize your tasks with this method:
+Here are the steps to take to prioritize your tasks with this method:

 So, for example: